Skip to content

 NetSuite Modules and Add-Ons: What You Might Need (and What You Can Skip)

-NetSuite’s modular design is a big reason NetSuite ERP pricing varies so much from company to company.
+NetSuite’s modular design is a big reason NetSuite's pricing varies so much from company to company.
 You’re not buying a fixed bundle with every feature turned on.
 You’re building a tailored NetSuite solution by licensing only the capabilities you need, then expanding as your business requirements evolve.

 NetSuite describes modules as added features that extend the NetSuite ERP platform, and notes that modules can be licensed separately at any time during your contract.
 That flexibility is useful for controlling your NetSuite investment, but it can also become a trap.
 The more modules you try to implement at once, the more you increase scope, training, testing, and change management.
 In other words, module decisions drive both your ongoing NetSuite cost and your one-time implementation cost.